ptoopchi/sample-code/PyTorch_2NN/README.md

 This Folder contains the file for a two-input neural network, where the first input is based on word embeddings from text data, while the second input is based on features engineered from the dataset.
 A diagram of this is shown below.
 Each input undergoes its own layers until it is concatenated and passed through a dense layer before returning an output.

+There is also a folder "python_scripts" that contains the same network but in standard python script.